qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/boneshatter.md

 - *second trial*

-i woke up maybe an hour or so later? after and enduring the pain of re-assembly, i barely waited for the nurse to leave before shoving the entire second batch into my mouth. now, here's the important thing about this - *it went badly*. this is the trial where everybody realized something had gone wrong all at once. i began to channel just the same as i did for the last batch, but... well. this wasn't an extract. unbounded positive energy flowed directly through me with no guidance, and i won't deny - it was elating! my bones felt fine, though, and i began to develop dry cracks in my skin and an absolutely *killer* headache, among other expected symptoms of raw channeling.
+i woke up maybe an hour or so later. after enduring the pain of re-assembly, i barely waited for the nurse to leave before shoving the entire second batch into my mouth. now, here's the important thing about this - *it went badly*. this is the trial where everybody realized something had gone wrong all at once. i began to channel just the same as i did for the last batch, but... well. this wasn't an extract. unbounded positive energy flowed directly through me with no guidance, and i won't deny - it was elating! my bones felt fine, though, and i began to develop dry cracks in my skin and an absolutely *killer* headache, among other expected symptoms of raw channeling.

 someone shouted 'shit, help!', i think, and the nurse came straight back in.